MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-online.md

 author: KennieNP
 ---

-# Performance in the Online version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)]
+# Performance in the Online Version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)]
 These sections describe how settings in the online version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] affects impact the performance experience of users.

 ## Client-side performance
 There are three things of importance when dealing with client performance in [!INCLUDE[prodshort](../developer/includes/prodshort.md)]

-- hardware of the computer running the client
+- Hardware of the computer running the client
-- choice of browser
+- Choice of browser
-- network bandwith and latency between the client and the datacenter running [!INCLUDE[prodshort](../developer/includes/prodshort.md)]
+- Network bandwidth and latency between the client and the data center running [!INCLUDE[prodshort](../developer/includes/prodshort.md)]

 MIKE BORG WILL WRITE CONTENT HERE
 - Hardware